-- 1. Enhancers and assistants are scheduled in the same manner as appointments in NEXTGEN. - 2.
-Go to "Event" and select "CL Enhancer" or "CL Assistant." - 3.
-Scheduling is on a rotating basis except for enhancers on Monday, Friday, and Saturday.
-Each week, a different intern will be scheduled until the schedule rotates back to the first intern.
+- 1. Enhancers and assistants are scheduled in the same manner as appointments in COMPULINK. - 2.
+Go to "Event" and select or "CL Assistant." - Assistants are scheduled on a rotating basis that is dependent on the varying schedule each quarter.
+For shifts that include Assistant schedules, a different intern will be scheduled until the schedule rotates back to the first intern to ensure that Assistant schedules are evenly distributed among each intern group. - 4.
+The CL Chief will submit a schedule for the Assistant schedule several weeks before the quarter begins so the schedule can be updated to include the Assistant schedule (i.e. these students' schedules will be blocked on the days they are assigned as Assistants).